jinzhuangdou/doulab.github.io/pages/res.md

         <!-- Text Description for Figure 2 -->
         <div class="span3">
-            We have involved <a href="https://www.cell.com/cell/fulltext/S0092-8674(19)31070-0?dgcid=raven_jbs_etoc_email" target="_blank">SG10K project.</a>  Because of Singapore's unique immigration history, the SG10K project (Wu*, Dou*, Chai* et al., 2019 Cell) provides a snapshot of the genetic diversity across East, Southeast, and South Asia, and unravels insights into the population structure, demographic history, and natural selection of Asian populations.
+            We have involved in <a href="https://www.cell.com/cell/fulltext/S0092-8674(19)31070-0?dgcid=raven_jbs_etoc_email" target="_blank">SG10K project.</a>  Because of Singapore's unique immigration history, the SG10K project (Wu*, Dou*, Chai* et al., 2019 Cell) provides a snapshot of the genetic diversity across East, Southeast, and South Asia, and unravels insights into the population structure, demographic history, and natural selection of Asian populations.
 This paper was featured on the <a href="https://www.cell.com/cell/issue?pii=S0092-8674(18)X0022-1#fullCover" target="_blank">Cover of Cell</a>. <br/>
         </div>
     </div>